Wilson, Comanche County, Texas

 Wilson is an unincorporated community located in Comanche County, in the U.S. state of Texas.

-History

-Wilson was named for George Wilson, the community's first postmaster who operated the post office at his house in 1880.
-The community is home to the Madison Square Garden Rodeo stock and also served as the headquarters of the Lightning C ranch.
-Its population was 75 in 1904 and had several businesses.
-Wilson declined when the railroad bypassed the community.
-The post office closed in 1908 and people moved on.
-There was no population reported in 1980.

 Geography

 Wilson is located in southeastern Comanche County.

 Education

-Wilson had its own school in 1930 and joined the school in nearby Carlton in 1947.
+Wilson had its own school in 1930, which merged with the school in nearby Carlton in 1947.
 The building is now used as a community center and church.
 Today, the community is served by the Dublin Independent School District.